 - Map of Rehabilitation Tax Credit Projects National Trust for Historic Places

 - Save the Historic Tax Credit National Trust for Historic Preservation

 - Lawmakers Introduce the Historic Tax Credit Improvement Act Historic Tax Credit Coalition

 What you can do

-- Contact Maine's Senators, thank Sen. Collins for her sponsorship of S.425 and ask Sen. King Sen. Collins to preserve the historic tax credit in the reformed tax code.
+- Contact Maine's Senators, thank Sen. Collins for her support of historic tax credits and urge both Senators Collins and King to encourage Senate leadership to retain the program in the reformed tax code.